 About

-Upon surviving the panic of Y2K she looked around her garage at the stockpiled water and foodstuffs and thought, “who is going to eat all this stuff!”
+In 1999, upon surviving the panic of Y2K she looked around her garage at the stockpiled water and canned goods and thought, “who is going to eat all this stuff!”
 What followed was and is a trek across all things technological, bringing software applications, web fun, and gee-whiz gadgets to students and teachers and their friends through her venture called OOPS: Our Overnight Planning System.

 Visit the OOPS website for more information on how to “Feed a Deserving Educator” i.e. bring Helen to your school for your next Staff Development Day.